 For stress testing purposes, we include two scenarios to illustrate the impact actual investment returns may have on future funded status and contribution amounts compared to the baseline scenario presented at the end of Section I of this report.
-The two scenarios are (1) optimistic returns of 9.00% each year and (2) pessimistic returns of 6.00% each year
+The two scenarios are (1) optimistic returns of 8.50% each year and (2) pessimistic returns of 5.50% each year.

-As with the baseline, we present the implications of the October 1, 2019 valuation results in terms of the projected employer contributions, and projected System's funded status (ratio of assets over liabilities).
+As with the baseline, we present the implications of the October 1, 2022 valuation results in terms of the projected employer contributions, and projected System's funded status (ratio of assets over liabilities).

-Optimistic Returns of 9.00%
+Optimistic Returns of 8.50%

-If the System earns 1.50% greater than the assumed rate in each year of the projection, the actuarially determined contribution rate will steadily decrease to about 5% in 20 years.
-The funded ratio is projected to increase to 100% by 2035 and 105% by the end of the 20-year projection period.
+If the System earns 1.50% greater than the assumed rate in each year of the projection, the actuarially determined contribution rate will decrease to 6% in 20 years.
+The funded ratio is projected to increase to 100% by 2037 and 107% by the end of the 20-year projection period.

-Pessimistic Returns of 6.00%
+Pessimistic Returns of 5.50%

-If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate remains relatively steady for the next 20 years between 38% and 40% of projected payroll, while the dollar amount of the contribution continuously increases to make up for the annual investment losses.
-The funded ratio will decline to 75% by the end of the 20-year projection period as investment losses hinder the asset growth of the System.
+If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate initially increases to 55% by 2026 before slowly decreasing to around 40% of projected payroll by the end of the projection period.
+The funded ratio will decline to 75% by 2026 and only recover to 78% by the end of the 20-year projection period as investment losses hinder the asset growth of the System.

 Interest rate risk is the potential for interest rates to be different than expected.
 For public plans, short-term fluctuations in interest rates have little or no effect because the plan's liability is usually measured based on the expected return on assets.
 Longer-term trends in interest rates, however, can have a powerful effect.
 The chart below shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
-As interest rates have declined, plans faced a choice: maintain the same level of risk and reduce the expected rate of return, maintain the same expected rate of return and take on more investment risk, or some combination of the two strategies.
+As interest rates generally declined through 2020, plans faced a choice: maintain the same level of risk and reduce the expected rate of return, maintain the same expected rate of return and take on more investment risk, or some combination of the two strategies.
+With recent action by the Federal Reserve, 10-year Treasury bond yields have increased rapidly from 0.7% as of October 2020, to 2.0% as of October 2021, and over 4.0% in October 2022.
+If these higher Treasury bond yields persist, plans may be able to achieve the expected returns with less exposure to investment risk.
+However, if these higher Treasury bond yields prove temporary, plans could quickly find the pressure returning to further reduce discount rates or increase their exposure to investment risk.